tum-ei-eda/softvector/README.md

 # Softvector

 This project targets functional simulation of Vector Processing Units (VPUs).
+It wraps highly abstracted vector arithmetic functions around a target-specific interface.

 Softvector mainly focuses on the RISC-V Vector (RVV) instruction set and was built as a support library for the [Extendable Translating Instruction Set Simulator (ETISS)](https://github.com/tum-ei-eda/etiss).